Shuhua-Group/PGG.MHC/README.md

 # PGG.MHC
-Database related code
+Database related codes
-The code here is mainly used to set up the analysis part of the database to run
+The codes here are mainly used to set up the analysis part of the database to run
 # HLA Imputation

 ***SNP2HLA_workflow.py*** use **SNP2HLA** to do the imputation of HLA alleles from genotyping data.